 If there is any prospect of financial troubles down the road, think about investing in remodeling the basement, attic space, or another independent area of the house in case you need to rent a room for some passive income.

 The fastest way to get tired of your newly remodeled room is to fill it with the hottest trends in home design.
 There are plenty of evergreen design theories that work to appeal to design-sticklers and design-ignoramuses alike.
 So, take the time to think about what makes sense in terms of function and longevity, and then figure out how to make it visually exciting.
 The best remodelers can help you strike the perfect balance between the two worlds.
 And you’ll be better off if you keep away from trends that haven’t yet gotten a chance to stand the test of time.

-A good way to test whether a product is a passing trend or lasting solution is to ask someone who’s tried it.
-Businesses, namely salons, bars, and restaurants are notorious for featuring bold designs.
-If you notice your favorite lighting, countertop, flooring, or other design feature is being used in a public space, talk to the people who work there and ask how they like it.
+An excellent way to test whether a product is a passing trend or lasting solution is to ask someone who’s tried it.
+Businesses, namely salons, bars, and restaurants, are notorious for featuring bold designs.
+If you notice someone is using your favorite lighting, countertop, flooring, or other design feature in a public space, talk to the people who work there and ask how they like it.
 Ask specifically about the upkeep?
-Does it stain or damage easily?
-Does the floor become dangerously slippery when wet?
-Does it require special cleaning techniques?
-Does it wear quickly?
+Does it stain or damage easily, does the floor become dangerously slippery when wet?
+Does it require special cleaning techniques, does it wear quickly?
 Don’t be afraid to make others your unsuspecting guinea pigs.

 Read on to find out how to get the best kitchen remodel for your money.